gisphm/myvimrc/README.md

         - [ ] modify the sample

 * [ ] add more dictionary files for multiple languages
+    + [ ] consider to generate dictionary files by parsing tags file

 * [ ] documentation of snippets
     + [ ] use them more often